Creating a Sales Dashboard Using Angular and Google Charts

 }

-Now, let's reference the Google Charts library to a private variable and use it to initialize the core packages for creating the line chart inside the LineChartComponent constructor method.
+Let's reference the Google Charts library as a private variable and use it to initialize the core packages for creating the line chart inside the LineChartComponent constructor method.

 private gLib: any;